invent-framework/invent/docs/ethos.md

 We name the human term first because most technical conversations forget it.

-- **Humanity / technology.** People are luminous and vital yet messy participants in our world of technology (composed and wrought, designed and typical).
+- **Humanity / technology.** People are luminous and vital yet messy and unique participants in our world of technology (a world composed and wrought, designed and typical).
 - **Play / rules.** Exploration and discovery are how people learn and create (within a recognisable formal structure).
 - **Empowerment / process.** If the framework gets in the way, the